elena/django-news-podcast/content/2014-01-26-django-news-podcast.md

 We reject kings, presidents and voting.
 We believe in rough consensus and running code.

-—The Tao of the IETF
+—The Tao of the Internet Engineering Task Force (IETF)

->For me, this has been a long time coming — I’ve been thinking about this for at least a year.
-In many ways, I this is a similar to a lot of the changes we’ve made over the years: it’s a formalization, and a naming, of what’s already happened.
-It’s clear to me I don’t have the sort of day-to-day involvement that I once had,
+> For me, this has been a long time coming — I’ve been thinking about this for at least a year. .. this is a similar to a lot of the changes we’ve made over the years: it’s a formalization, and a naming, of what’s already happened.

+I think this decision goes to show how strong, humble, dedicated and honest our community and particularly the leaders of our community are.
+This is perhaps one of the elements which makes the Django project as strong as it is.

+---

+##### Roy Greenfeld marriage

+In softer news:

+On the 10-Jan-2014 Audrey Roy tweeted that: " at the end of 2013, she married @pydanny."

+I believe that they'll now both be going by the surname "Roy Greenfeld".

+Some of their notable collaborative acheivements since they met through PyCon diversity grant in 2010:
+- Audrey founded PyLadies
+- Co-authored Two Scoops
+- responsible for DjangoPackages as well as both Python Cookiecutter and Django Cookiecutter
+- keynoted several conferences

+Tireless work: blogs, talks

+##### Two Scoops of Django 1.6

+This has not stopped them from being their usual prolific and generous selves, on the same day they tweeted that;

+"very first proof of **Two Scoops of Django 1.6** should arrive " to them shortly.
+Looking forward to that release and they tell me it should be available in _[SOON]_

+---

+##### KickStarter: "Real Python: Advanced Web Development, featuring Django 1.6" by Jeremy Johnson

+realpython.com tutorials kickstarter

+Successfully funded on 15 January

+1,446 backers
+$50,001 pledged (of $3,500 goal)

+This is for students, developers, entrepreneurs, and really anyone who wants to learn web development best practices via Python and Django 1.6 in order to start developing their own web development projects.
+Technologies/languages covered: Python, Django, Heroku, Git, HTML5, CSS, JavaScript/jQuery, MongoDB, Postgres, SQL, Github, Bootstrap 3, REST, AJAX, Vim, Selenium ...

+The Real Python team has successfully delivered two other KickStarter projects.
+We've done this before and know what to expect - and we're doing it again!
+Our timeline is clear and realistic.
+We will deliver on this project.

+Back in Sept 2012, Kenneth Love.
+$13,354
+pledged of $5,000 goal

 ## 4. Conferences/Events